-- Work with the Board to develop proposed academic and financial plans for the District no later than Nov.
-1, 2020 for the 2020-2021 school year and the four subsequent school years. - It is crucial to the academic and fiscal stabilization of the school district that a long-term academic and financials plan be developed to guide the Rochester schools into the future. - Remember, a plan is just that a plan.
-It consists of best estimates, fact sets and decision-making at a given point in time.
-Plans are subject to alteration as conditions change and must be updated to correspond with present conditions.
+- Work with the Board to develop proposed academic improvement and financial plans for the District no later than Nov.
+1, 2020 for the 2020-2021 school year and the four subsequent school years. - It is crucial to the academic and fiscal stabilization of the school district that long-term academic improvement and financial plans be developed to guide the Rochester schools into the future. - We will discuss the process of developing the proposed financial plan at the next public hearing on July 22nd.